You will need the following to be eligible:

 The Royal College of Art, through the InnovationRCA incubator programme, is able to endorse up to 15 RCA students per year (subject to confirmation) for a Start-up Visa.
 To apply for the endorsement, you must participate in the annual selection process.
 There are some additional gateways for those applying via the Start-up visa route.

-Applications for the start-up programme will open on the 9 June 2020, and close on the 7 July 2020If your application is successful you will receive the RCA's endorsement letter in time to submit your visa application before your Tier 4 visa expires
+Applications for the start-up programme will open on the 9 June 2020, and close on the 7 July 2020If your application is successful you will receive the RCA's endorsement letter in time to submit your visa application before your Student Visa expires

 Other Higher Education Endorsing Bodies